parsadany/django_face_recognition_service/README.md

 to save and exit :
 ctrl + x -> y -> enter

-7. create a socket for your project. ```nano /lib/systemd/system/facerecognitionapi.socket``` then pathe this content in it:
+7. create a socket for your project. ```nano /lib/systemd/system/facerecognitionapi.socket``` then paste this content in it:

 ```
 [Unit]